akajuvonen/not-lispy/README.md

 Read and eval function are available by importing them: `from not_lispy import read, eval`.
 Then you can evaluate individual expressions, e.g.,  `eval(read('(+ 1 2)'))`.

-The only available number types are integers.
-Only basic "calculator" operations are supported for now:
+The only available number types are integers since I'm aiming for simplicity at firt.
+Built-in basic "calculator" operations are supported:
 - addition `+`
 - subtraction `-`
 - multiplication `*`
-- division `/` (note: since only integers available, this is floor division)
+- division `/` (note: since only integers available, this is floor division, i.e., `(/ 3 2) => 1`)

 In addition, a basic repl is available through command `notlispy-repl`.
 You can exit by typing `(exit)`.